pcdshub/lightpath/docs/source/interface.rst

 * ``device.lightpath_summary``: a signal that changes whenever the Lightpath-state of the device changes
-* ``device.get_lightpath_state()``: a method that returns a ``lightpath.LightpathState`` dataclass, containing the Lightpath-state of the device
+* ``device.get_lightpath_state()``: a method that returns a :class:`lightpath.LightpathState` dataclass instance, containing the Lightpath-state of the device

 How is this implemented?
 ^^^^^^^^^^^^^^^^^^^^^^^^